floshin/tutorials/choose-os.md

-In [this excellent video](https://www.youtube.com/watch?v=z1-yuolwrVs) a guy called Ahmed summarizies his reasoning behind choosing his operating system, that are pretty much in accordance with mine.
+In [this excellent video](https://www.youtube.com/watch?v=z1-yuolwrVs) a guy called Ahmed summarizies his reasoning behind choosing his operating system, that seem pretty much in accordance with mine.
 Although he speaks arabic, you'll get the picture by the sketches on his chalkboard:

 * It is in your interest to have an OS that is free and open source, not proprietary